ibm-cloud-docs/vpc/lb-create.md

     ```
     {: screen}

-## Creating an application load balancer using the API
+## Creating an application load balancer by using the API
 {: #lb-api-creating-network-load-balancer}
 {: api}